 Second, forgive your spouse and ask for forgiveness in return.
 Seek peace with your spouse and have the grace to forgive.
 You may not realize it, but you need to be forgiven as much as you need to forgive.

 Third, identify all your hurts and address them with your spouse.
 Once you’ve finally decided to come clean about your bitterness, you want to get it all out.
-Now isn’t the time to hold back, but be purposeful in seeking resolution, not just an opportunity to unleash.
-Before talking to your spouse, let them know that you plan to set aside some undistracted time for you to talk about some issues.
+Now isn’t the time to hold back but to be purposeful in seeking resolution, not just an opportunity to unleash.
+Before talking to your spouse, let him or her know that you plan to set aside some uninterrupted time for you to talk about some issues.
 As you talk, keep the discussion productive.
 Start with the confession, and then talk about your hurts.
 Above all, speak the truth with love and you will be able to put conflict to R.E.S.T.

 Fourth, remember that you can only change you.
 You cannot change your spouse.
 Resolve to let bitterness go and embrace the sweetness that your marriage provides by meaningful, honest communication and love.

 What’s something you’ve had to change in yourself since you got married?
 Share your comments below.